 Gain a sense of confidence when attempting a portrait.
 In this class, you will learn the fundamentals of developing a strong likeness.
 Achieving a likeness involves head structure, placement of features and observation of light and shadow.
 You will learn to see with greater understanding and how to translate the human face you see into a drawing.
 We will be working from photographs, drawings, live models, and master works.

-Please note: this is an eight-session course.
-Fleisher will be closed on January 17 and February 21 in observance of Martin Luther King Jr. Day and President’s Day.
+Please note: This is an 8-session course.
+Fleisher will be closed on January 16 and February 20 in observance of Martin Luther King Jr. Day and President’s Day.

 Tuition Assistance is Available